The Four Directions

 Theme: Focus on Self and Group

-Purpose: In the West, young adults look beyond the self and begin to see their place in relation to the people close to them: in this case, the Open Sky peer group and staff team.
-Feedback and assignments are focused on the young adult's actions and how they affect others.
-Young adults begin to practice leadership and mentoring skills.
+Purpose: In the West, teens look beyond the self and begin to see their place in relation to the people close to them: in this case, the Open Sky peer group and staff team.
+Feedback and assignments are focused on the teen’s actions and how they affect others.
+Teens begin to practice peer-mentoring skills.

-Structure: The young adult in the West is earning more trust from peers through demonstrating consistency and growth in behaviors and attitude.
+Structure: The teen in the West is earning more trust through demonstrating consistency and growth in behaviors and attitude.
 Students take on increasing challenges, such as mentoring a Gateway student.
-They take a more active and involved role in identifying issues, strengths and needs as well as treatment planning.
+They take a more active and involved role in identifying issues, strengths and needs, as well as treatment planning.

 - Success with self-care basics and wilderness fundamentals